dataminelab/datareporter/redash/docs/api/model_configs.md

 Response Types:

-Status: 400 (Bad Request) either one of the required fields have not been sent or content is not json
+Status: 400 (Bad Request) either one of the required fields have not been sent or content is not json.
+If content is not a valid JSON or length is greater than 6000.

 Status: 403 (Unauthorized) if user doesn't have a edit_model_config permission